MSmaili/renym/docs/readme.md

----
-type:
-  - document
-tags:
-  - note
-created: 2025-12-16 22:26:32
-modified: 2025-12-17 01:13:19
----
 # RNM

-RNM is a cross-platform CLI tool for batch renaming files and directories using predefined rename modes and explicit scope control.
+RNM is a cross-platform CLI tool for batch renaming files and directories using consistent casing rules and explicit scope control.

 It supports previewing changes, ignoring paths, and undo via local history.

+RNM is CLI-first.
+A GUI that mirrors the CLI behavior is planned.

 ---

 ## Features

-- Multiple rename modes (`upper`, `lower`, `pascal`, `camel`, `snake`, `kebab`, `title`)
-- Recursive processing and directory renaming
-- Dry-run previews and undo support
+* Rename files using casing formats such as kebab-case, snake_case, Title Case, camelCase, and PascalCase.
+* Apply rename operations recursively across directory trees.
+* Optionally include directories or target directories only during rename operations.
+* Preview changes using dry run before applying them.
+* Record local history for rename operations to support undo (unless history is skipped for an operation).
-- Ignore rules with sensible defaults
+* Ignore rules with sensible defaults.

 ---